Jaimilit/CrossFit-Signup/README.md

 * [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website
 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website
 * [Github Projects](https://github.com/) and Kanban board was used to track the progress of the project in general and of every application in the project
+* [Wireframes](https://balsamiq.com/learn/articles/what-are-wireframes/) was used to created the outline for my project

 # Testing